AETAS: Analysis of Evolving Temporal Affect and Semantics for Legal History: Discussion

 \section{Discussion}

 The results align qualitatively with digital-humanities narratives: (1) erosion of transportation in British penal practice; (2) professionalisation of judges and a move from status-based justice to codified procedure; (3) medicalisation of madness and insanity.
-Yet split-half instability is large, and net drifts after subtracting that baseline are mostly small or negative (Figure~\ref{fig:netdrift}), so these findings should be read as hypothesis-generating rather than definitive evidence of semantic change.
+These shifts also coincide with known reform periods (transportation expansion and debate in the eighteenth century, penal-servitude reforms in the mid-nineteenth century, and Victorian-era medicalisation), providing lightweight event-based corroboration.
+A corpus-wide title filter indicates that professional honorific usage contributes to the \textit{justice} shift but does not remove it, and Global Anchors drift agrees with the SGNS ranking.
+After alignment-aware split-half baselines, within-bin variance is modest and net drifts remain positive across terms (Fig.~\ref{fig:netdrift}).
+The findings are therefore more stable than the uncorrected split-half results, but they remain hypothesis-generating without stronger external validation.